 4.8.1.
 General: Changes in wheel construction must increase strength, rather than simply reduce weight, of the wheel.

 4.8.4.
-VRG Class B: Wheel diameter, rim width, and construction must conform to Monoposto Classic rules for the car.
+VRG Formula Car Classes: Wheel diameter, rim width, and construction must conform to Monoposto Classic rules for the car.

 4.10.
 BODY, INTERIOR, AND GENERAL APPEARANCE

 4.10.1.
 Body: Configuration must be as originally supplied by the manufacturer.
 All body components (fenders, lids, etc) must be of original material, thickness, contour, and design.
 Supplemental aerodynamic devices such as spoilers, air dams, and wings will not be permitted, unless the owner can show that the car was raced in that configuration in the period.
-Fender flares are not permitted in VRG Classes A and G, and are only permitted in Classes C and F if the owner can show that the car was raced in that configuration in the period.
+Fender flares are not permitted in VRG Class denoted by suffix “v”, and are only permitted in Classes denoted by suffix “H” if the owner can show that the car was raced in that configuration in the period.
 Original-looking exterior trim, such as grills, must be in place.
 Bumpers may be removed.
 On open cars, windshields may be removed if replaced by a suitable transparent windscreen in front of the driver.
 Where originally supplied, headlights should be fitted and taped.
-Commercial decals should not appear on cars in Classes A, D, or G. In later groups, commercial decals are permitted if the car appears as it did in period.
+Commercial decals are permitted if the car appears as it did in period.
 Modern (contemporary) advertising is not allowed.
 Convertible tops (soft) should be removed.
 Detachable hard tops are subject to approval of the fastening method by the Chief Scrutineer.

 4.10.2.
 Interior: Interiors of all cars must appear neat and finished.
 Carpeting, floor mats, and any loose trim (boot covers, sidescreen bags) should be removed for racing.
-Racing-type seats are permitted, but it is suggested that they have a period appearance, particularly in open cars in VRG Classes A and G. Passenger seats should be fitted in production cars.
+Racing-type seats are permitted, but it is suggested that they have a period appearance, particularly in open cars in VRG Classes denoted by suffix “v”.
+Passenger seats should be fitted in production cars.
 Additional gauges, and modern replacement gauges, are permitted but the overall dashboard should have a period appearance.
 Side door glass may be removed from closed cars.